nirajkvinit/adore-datatables/README.md

 # adore-datatables
-Adore Datatables (Wordpress and Datatables Integration Project) Using this wordpress plugin, you can easily integrate Datatables in your wordpress pages/posts.
+Adore Datatables (Wordpress and Datatables Integration Project).

+Using this wordpress plugin, you can easily integrate Datatables in your wordpress pages/posts.